All finite lattices are stable matching lattices: Representing non-distributive lattices

 We next argue that, by applying a polynomial number of join constraints to the distributive closure, we can obtain the original lattice.
-Note that the running time of the lemma below does not depend on $|{\mathcal D}(X_j)|$, which may be exponential in $|X|$.
+Note that the running time of the algorithm from the lemma below does not depend on $|{\mathcal D}(X_j)|$, which may be exponential in $|X|$.